xuhuifan/Sparti/README.rst

 - the Binary Space Partitioning-Tree Process
 - the Rectangular Bounding Process

-Currently, PartiP can be applied in the following two tasks (More tasks are under exploration.)
+Currently, Sparti can be applied in the following two tasks (More tasks are under exploration.)

 - Relational modelling
 - Regression Tree (including classification and regression)

-Additionally, PartiP integrates tools for visualization, model comparison, diagnostics and post-processing.
+Additionally, Sparti integrates tools for visualization, model comparison, diagnostics and post-processing.

 Installation